Port of Amsterdam: Business operations

 In terms of cargo throughput, the port of Amsterdam is the second largest port of the Netherlands after the port of Rotterdam.

 In 2008, 6,029 sea vessels visited the port of Amsterdam, with a cargo throughput of 75.8 million tons, most of which was bulk cargo.
 That same year, the total container volume was 435,129 TEU.
 Both the number of vessels and the bulk cargo and container throughput increased compared to 2007.

 In 2008, the total revenue was € 125.3 million and the net income € 45.0 million.
 This is a minor decrease compared to the revenue and income in 2007.

 In 2008, the port itself had 361 employees, but the number of indirect employees is circa 55,000.
 On 7 July 2009, Mrs. Dertje Meijer was appointed as the director of the port by the government of Amsterdam.

+In 2014, the port of Amsterdam had a cargo throughput of 97.4 million tons, most of which was bulk cargo.

+In 2023, the revenue increased to €190.4 million, but transhipment decreased to 63 million tons due to a decline in fossil fuel transhipment.
+This was a 20% transhipment decline compared to 2022.
+Transhipment of coal fell by 48% to 7.4 tons.
+The Port of Amsterdam transitions to more non-fossil activities.
+Contract revenue in 2023 rose to €115.6 million from €103.6 million in the previous year.

 Cruise port

 The Port of Amsterdam is the 3rd biggest cruise port in Europe with 140 sea cruise ships and 1500 river cruise ships.
 Almost 700,000 cruise passengers per year visit Amsterdam.
 There are two cruise terminals: the Passenger Terminal Amsterdam in the city center, and one after the locks in IJmuiden.

 In 2015 Amsterdam won the prize for International Cruise Port of the Year.

 Amsterdam is homeport for the Koningsdam, the new ship from Holland America Line.
 In September 2015, the MSC Splendida visited Amsterdam; at 333.33 meters long and 38 meters wide, it was the biggest cruise ship ever in Amsterdam.